 George Lewis, Ordinary Seaman, J/79048, Royal Navy.
 George was born at Llangwm on 3 October 1898, the son of Benjamin and Elizabeth Lewis.
 The family later resided at 22, Eva Street, Neath.
 George enlisted into the Royal Navy, and by 1918 was serving aboard HMS Louvain, which was an armed boarding steamer.
 On 20 January 1918, Louvain was being used as a troop carrier in the Aegean, when she was spotted by the German submarine UC22.
 The submarine fired off a single torpedo, which struck Louvain, sending her immediately to the bottom.
 George was among over 140 men killed aboard Louvain when she was sunk that morning.
 He was 20 years old, and is commemorated on the Plymouth Naval Memorial, Devon.

-Stephen Arla Phillips, Armourer, 340270, Royal Navy, H.M.S.
-Aboukir.
-Stephen was the son of the late Thomas Phillips, of Cresswell Quay, Begelly, and the husband of Hannah Phillips, of Black Tar, Llangwm.
-He served in the Royal Navy as a regular, and at the outbreak of war was an Armourer aboard the armoured cruiser H.M.S.
-Aboukir.
+Stephen Arla Phillips, Armourer, 340270, Royal Navy.
+Stephen was born on 5 October 1870, the son of Thomas Phillips and Sarah Phillips (nee Prout), of Cresswell Quay, Begelly.
+He had worked as a blacksmith prior to enlisting into the Royal Navy on 29 May 1894 and was posted to HMS Cambridge, before being transferred to HMS Vivid II, for training as an Armourer.
+Stephen married Hannah Palmer, of Black Tar, Llangwm, on 2 January 1897, whilst home on leave.
+He continued to serve in the Royal Navy as a regular over the coming years, and following the outbreak of war was posted aboard the armoured cruiser HMS Aboukir.
 Aboukir had been launched in 1900, and at the outbreak of war was sent along with her sister ships Bacchante, Euryalus, Hogue and Cressy to patrol the North Sea.
 At around 6 am on 22 September the three cruisers were steaming at 10 knots in line ahead and they were spotted by the U-9, commanded by Lt.
 Otto Weddigen.
 Although they were not zigzagging, all of the ships had lookouts posted to search for periscopes and one gun on each side of each ship was manned.
 Weddigen ordered his submarine to submerge and closed the range to the unsuspecting British ships.
 At close range, he fired a single torpedo at the Aboukir.
 The torpedo broke the back of the Aboukir and she sank within 20 minutes with the loss of 527 men.
 The captains of the Cressy and Hogue thought the Aboukir had struck a floating mine and came forward to assist her.
 They stood by and began to pick up survivors.
 At this point, Weddigen fired two torpedoes into the Hogue, mortally wounding that ship.
 As the Hogue sank, the captain of the Cressy realised that the squadron was being attacked by a submarine, and tried to flee.
 However, Weddigen fired two more torpedoes into the Cressy, and sank her as well.
 The entire battle had lasted less than two hours, and cost the British three warships, 62 officers and 1,397 ratings.
-One of the dead was the 45 year old Stephen Arla Phillips.
-He is commemorated on the Chatham Naval Memorial, Kent.
+Stephen was 45 years old when he was killed in the sinking of Aboukir that day.
+He has no known grave but the sea, so is commemorated on the Chatham Naval Memorial, Kent.
+His grandson, William Arla George, was killed during the Second World War.

 James Henry Skyrme, Stoker 1st Class, 296150, Royal Navy.
-James was the son of William and Jane Skyrme, of Williamston Terrace, Guildford, Llangwm.
-He served as a pre-war regular in the Royal Navy, aboard HMS Amphion.
-Amphion was a new scout cruiser, and was stationed in the English Channel.
-In the afternoon of 6 August 1914, Amphion was patrolling in the Channel when she struck a mine which had been laid earlier that day by a German minelayer.
+James was born on 20 May 1882, the son of William Skyrme and Jane Skyrme (nee Jones), of Williamston Terrace, Guildford, Llangwm.
+He enlisted into the Royal Navy on 23 October 1900 and was posted to HMS Vivid II for training.
+James married a local woman, Olive Annie Peart, in 1907 and two years later their only child, Oliver Peart Skyrme, was born.
+Olive raised their son at 5, Ainslie Terrace, Devonport, whilst James continued to serve with the Royal Navy.
+On 2 April 1913 James was posted aboard the newly launched scout cruiser HMS Amphion, which was stationed in the English Channel.
+Just after the outbreak of war, during the afternoon of 6 August 1914, Amphion was patrolling in the Channel when she struck a mine which had been laid earlier that day by a German minelayer.
 She blew up and sank almost immediately, with the loss of 150 lives.
 Among the dead was James Skyrme.
-He was 33 years old, and is commemorated on the Plymouth Naval Memorial, Devon.
+The 33-year-old has no known grave but the sea, so is commemorated on the Plymouth Naval Memorial, Devon.
 Amphion was the first Royal Naval ship to be sunk in the course of the Great War.

 James Charles Thomas, Private, 85944, Machine Gun Corps.
 James was the son of James and Ann Thomas, of Tally Hoo Farm, Llangwm.
 He enlisted at Pembroke into the 4th Battalion, Welsh Regiment on 3 December 1915, being allotted the service number 6462.
 James was posted to France on 11 July 1917, joining the 235th Company, Machine Gun Corps, which was attached to the 12th (Eastern) Division.
 The Division had been in France since 31 May 1915, and had fought at the Battle of Loos in 1915, and at the Somme in 1916.
 James joined his new unit at Arras, where it was rebuilding after taking part in the Battles of Arras.
 The Division remained at Arras until taking part in the Battle of Cambrai in November, 1917.
 James was wounded and taken prisoner at Cambrai in November, and died of his wounds on 4 December 1917.
 He was 26 years old, and was buried by the Germans at Caudry British Cemetery, France.